jhumphry/gazetteer_etl/README.md

-# USGNIS_ETL
+# Gazetteer_ETL

 ## Introduction

-This project aims to simplify the use of the data files provided by the U.S.
-Geological Survey at <http://geonames.usgs.gov/domestic/download_data.htm> by making it easy to upload them to a PostgreSQL database.
+This project aims to simplify the use of gazetteer data files  by making it easy to upload them to a PostgreSQL database.
 These files are mainly provided in simple comma- or pipe-separated-value formats which are supported by many existing tools.
 However this project also takes care of creating an